K-Trap: 2017–2019: Career beginnings, The Last Whip, The Re-Up, and No Magic

 K-Trap started rapping at a young age, yet he only began to start taking music seriously in 2015.
 Despite him just starting to take his career seriously, K-Trap was arrested and was in jail for two years before being found not guilty.
 He entered the music scene in 2017 after being released from prison and was known distinctively for his choice of wearing a balaclava to hide his identity.
-K-Trap independently released his debut mixtape, The Last Whip, on 25 June 2017, featuring guest appearances from Blade Brown, Headie One, Potter Payper, alongside several other artists.
+K-Trap independently released his debut mixtape, The Last Whip on June 25, 2017, featuring guest appearances from Blade Brown, Headie One, Potter Payper, alongside several other artists.
 The mixtape would go on to be labelled as a cult classic of his.
-K-Trap released his second mixtape, The Re-Up on 12 July 2018 through Just Jam Records and would include guest appearances from popular British artists such as Loski, D-Block Europe, Sharna Bass, and Yxng Bane.
+K-Trap released his second mixtape, The Re-Up on July 12, 2018, through Just Jam Records and would include guest appearances from popular British artists such as Loski, D-Block Europe, Sharna Bass, and Yxng Bane.
 The mixtape marked K-Trap's first appearance on the UK Albums Chart, debuting at number 37.

 In 2019, K-Trap signed his first record deal with Black Butter Records before the release of his debut single, "Big Mood" which peaked at number 66 on the UK Singles Chart.
 In the music video for the track, K-Trap revealed his face for the first time after removing his balaclava to promote his third full-length mixtape, No Magic.
-The mixtape would eventually be released on 27 June 2019, and would peak at number 33 on the UK Albums chart.
+The mixtape would eventually be released on June 27, 2019, and would peak at number 33 on the UK Albums chart.

 In a December 2020 interview with Notion, K-Trap would go in-depth into the reasons behind him revealing his face:

 Me taking off the mask… there wasn’t too much thought into it.
 Obviously the reason why I wore the mask in the first place, the circumstances just weren’t valid anymore.
 I felt like, to get to that next level and the level I want to get to, it’s something that I needed to do.
 And I got to the stage where I actually wanted to show the real me.
 Like, as much as in this game we play, and in entertainment, there’s a lot of people that act a certain way or they behave a certain way, or they put out an image that might not be them.
 I feel like the mask deep down isn’t me, I wasn’t too much of a fan of it and I just felt like it was that time to level up.